What Is Probate?

 8. Distribute Assets to Beneficiaries

-After paying estate debts, taxes, and claims, the personal representative distributes the remaining assets to the beneficiaries named in your will.
-If there is no will, then your heirs receive distributions according to state intestacy laws.
+The personal representative distributes the remaining assets after paying estate debts, taxes, and claims.
+The personal representative distributes the remaining assets to the named beneficiaries.
+Without a will, your heirs receive distributions according to state intestacy laws.

 9. Close the Estate

-To close probate, the personal representative files a final accounting with the court.
-The final accounting reports all the assets of the estate and income generated on those assets.
-The report also details all debts paid and distributions made to beneficiaries or heirs.
+The personal representative files a final accounting with the court to close probate.
+The final accounting reports all the assets of the estate.
+The report also includes all income generated on those assets.
+The report details all debts paid and distributions made to beneficiaries or heirs.

-When the court accepts this report, they discharge the personal representative from their probate duties and formally close the probate estate.
+When the court accepts this report, they discharge the personal representative from their probate duties.
+The court formally closes the probate estate.

 What Goes Through Probate?

-Property and assets that are only in your name are part of your probate estate.
+It is helpful to understand what property qualifies as probate property.
+Property and assets only in your name are part of your probate estate.
 For example, if you owned a house titled exclusively in your name, that home's value adds to your probate estate total.
-So, it is helpful to understand what probate property is.

-Other property and assets that do not go through probate are:
+Other property and assets that don't go through probate are:

 - Bank and investment accounts with transfer-on-death beneficiaries